 - A. Letters.
-Except as otherwise provided below, communications with chambers shall be by letter, with copies simultaneously delivered to all counsel.
-Copies of correspondence between counsel shall not be sent to the Court. - B. Telephone Calls.
+Except as otherwise provided below, communications with the Court should be by letter.
+Unless there is a request to file a letter under seal or a letter contains sensitive or confidential information, letters should be filed electronically on ECF.
+Letters to be filed under seal or containing sensitive or confidential information should be delivered to the Court by fax.
+Whether filed electronically or not, letters (together with any related exhibits) may not exceed 15 pages in length.
+Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly filed document). - B. Telephone Calls.
 In addition to Paragraph 1(D) below, telephone calls to chambers are permitted.
 For matters other than docketing, scheduling or calendaring, call chambers at 212-805-0036. - C. Faxes.
 Faxes to chambers are permitted only if copies are also simultaneously faxed or delivered to all counsel.
 No document longer than 15 pages may be faxed without prior authorization.
 Do not follow with hard copy.
-The fax number is 212-805-7933. - D. Docketing, Scheduling, and Calendar Matters.
-For docketing, scheduling and calendar matters, call Judge Peck's secretary, Angela Gonsowski, at 212-805-0036.
+The fax number is 212-805-7933.

-E. Requests for Adjournments or Extensions of Time.
-All requests for adjournments or extensions of time must state (1) the original date, (2) the number of previous requests for adjournment or extension, (3) whether these previous requests were granted or denied, and (4) whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.
+- D. Docketing, Scheduling, and Calendar Matters.
+For docketing, scheduling and calendar matters, call Judge Peck's secretary, Angela Gonsowski, at 212-805-0036. - E. Requests for Adjournments or Extensions of Time.
+All requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions.
+(If a request contains sensitive or confidential information, it may be submitted by fax in lieu of being filed electronically.)
+The letter-motion must state: (1) the original date, (2) the number of previous requests for adjournment or extension, (3) whether these previous requests were granted or denied, and (4) whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.
 If the requested adjournment or extension affects any other scheduled dates, a proposed Revised Scheduling Order must be attached.
 If the request is for an adjournment of a court appearance, absent an emergency it shall be made at least two days prior to the scheduled appearance.
 Extension requests usually will not be granted unless they are made reasonably in advance of the date(s) sought to be extended.